-- A. This Contract may be cancelled by DHCS without cause upon 30 calendar days advance written notice to the Contractor. - B. DHCS reserves the right to cancel or terminate this Contract immediately for cause. - C. The term "for cause" shall mean that the Contractor fails to meet the terms, conditions, and/or responsibilities of this Contract. - D. Contract termination or cancellation shall be effective as of the date indicated in DHCS' notification to the Contractor.
-The notice shall stipulate any final performance, invoicing or payment requirements. - E. Upon receipt of a notice of termination or cancellation, the Contractor shall take immediate steps to stop performance and to cancel or reduce subsequent Contract costs.
+- 1) DHCS reserves the right to cancel or terminate this Contract immediately for cause. - 2) The term "for cause" shall mean that the Contractor fails to meet the terms, conditions, and/or responsibilities of this Contract. - 3) Contract termination or cancellation shall be effective as of the date indicated in DHCS' notification to the Contractor.
+The notice shall identify any final performance, invoicing or payment requirements. - 4) Upon receipt of a notice of termination or cancellation, the Contractor shall take immediate steps to stop performance and to cancel, or if cancelation is not possible reduce, subsequent contract costs. - In the event of early termination or cancellation, the Contractor shall be entitled to payment for all allowable costs authorized under this Contract and incurred up to the date of termination or cancellation, including authorized non-cancelable obligations, provided such expenses do not exceed the stated maximum amounts payable. - The Department will immediately terminate this Contract if the Department finds that there is an immediate threat to the health and safety of Medi-Cal beneficiaries.
+Termination of the contract for other reasons will be subject to reasonable notice to the Contractor of the Department's intent to terminate, as well as notification to affected beneficiaries.
+(Welf. & Inst.
+Code § 14714(d).)